 This Liturgy was prepared by Assembly Resourcing Unit, National Safe Church Unit, UCA Redress Ltd and the Transforming Worship Circle for the Anniversary in 2020.
+It has been updated for 2023.

 All Uniting Church congregations and faith communities are required to learn and enact the Principles for a Child Safe UCA.
 The National Safe Church Unit has developed resources to assist in this work.